Ricky Rodson is an experienced cryptozoologist with several published books on the subjects of zoology, cryptozoology, and mythical beasts.

 1. Whales Washing Ashore the Indian Coast in 2016

 In the winter of 2016, a large number of whales began washing ashore on a 10-mile along the coast of India.
 Within just a few hours 80 whales had become trapped along the beaches.
 The government and local fishermen worked to free as many of the whales as possible.

 In the end, 45 whales succumbed to their situation and died before being rescued.
 What makes the situation strange is that local fishermen have said the same thing happened in 1973, but at that time, over 147 whales had died.
 It is theorized that the whales end up coming ashore due to human activity caused by the local shipping lane but no one knows for sure why this has happened multiple times in the last 50 years.

 In 2015 over 200,000 saiga antelopes suddenly collapsed and died, devastating the global population by 60%.
 The strange event took place in Kazakhstan and is now believed to have been caused by a bacterial infection triggered by the unusually high humidity level and temperatures that were seen in the area prior to the deaths.

-What makes the situation even more alarming is that scientists believe that, given the current state of Global Warming, we could possibly see situations like this start to happen at a much higher rate.
+What makes the situation even more alarming is that scientists believe that, given the current state of Global Warming, we could possibly see situations like this starting to happen at a much higher rate.